Ana de Armas: Career beginnings in Spanish cinema (2006–2013)

-Transition to Hollywood and breakthrough (2014–2020)
+Transition to Hollywood and breakthrough (2014–2019)

 With encouragement from her newly hired Hollywood agent, she decided to move to Los Angeles.
 When de Armas first arrived in Los Angeles in 2014, she had to start her career again "from scratch."
 She spoke very little English and, during early auditions, she often "didn't even know what [she] was saying."
 She spent four months in full-time education to learn English, not wanting to be confined to playing characters written specifically for Latina actresses.
 She starred opposite Keanu Reeves in her first Hollywood release—Eli Roth's erotic thriller Knock Knock (2015)—and learned her lines phonetically.
 Despite giving a positive review of the film, Randy Cordova of the Arizona Republic found de Armas to be "unconvincing" in her role.
 Reeves then telephoned de Armas to invite her to star in a Spanish-language role in the thriller Daughter of God which he acted in and produced.
-Producer Mark Downie hoped the film would be a star vehicle for de Armas, but due to executive meddling Daughter of God was severely edited with de Armas' former starring role reduced.
+Producer Mark Downie hoped the film would be a star vehicle for de Armas, but due to executive meddling, Daughter of God was severely edited with de Armas' former starring role reduced.
 The film was ultimately released as Exposed in 2016.
 Frank Scheck of The Hollywood Reporter noted that while she was "appealing" in her part, de Armas was unable to demonstrate her "character's intense emotional demands."

 De Armas had a supporting role in Todd Phillips's War Dogs (2016), acting opposite Miles Teller as the wife of an arms dealer, and again learned her lines phonetically.
 David Ehrlich of IndieWire found her to be "memorable in a thankless role".
 She starred opposite Édgar Ramírez in the biopic Hands of Stone (2016) as the wife of Panamanian boxer Roberto Durán.
 Despite its delayed release, Hands of Stone was the first Hollywood film de Armas had filmed.
-She was contacted by director Jonathan Jakubowicz while still living in Madrid after watching her in El Internado and asked her to travel to Los Angeles to audition for the Spanish-language part.
+While still living in Madrid, she was contacted by director Jonathan Jakubowicz, who had watched her in El Internado, who asked her to travel to Los Angeles to audition for the Spanish-language part.
 In reviewing the film, Christy Lemire of RogerEbert.com described de Armas as "a hugely charismatic presence.
 But except for a couple of showy moments, she gets little to do besides function as the dutiful wife."